helmuthdu/automate-frontend-workflow/README.md

 ### Code Analysis

-To ensure code quality the code should be checked, validated, and reported.
-You create a new workflow named `Code scanning`, which should run `on` every `push` to the `main` branch, you want to be able to manually generate a new result, it should have only one `concurrency` process, so if it is running while a new commit is pushed it will be canceled and restarted.
+To ensure code quality, the code should be checked, validated, and reported.
+You create a new workflow named `Code scanning`, which should run `on` every `push` to `main` branch, it should be able to manually generate a new result, it should have only one `concurrency` process, so if it is running while a new commit is pushed it will be canceled and restarted.
 This workflow should `runs-on` a Linux machine with `ubuntu-latest`.
 It should have the proper `permissions` to `write` a report at the end.
-In the next `steps`, it has to perform a `checkout` action to fetch the code, and do another action to `setup-node` with the `node-version` 16 with `cache` enabled for all `npm` packages so it can run faster next time it runs, install all dependencies with `npm ci` command and finally generate the report with `npm run linter:report` command and execute an upload action to the CodeQL with the result.
+For the `steps`, it has to perform a `checkout` action to fetch the code, and do another action to `setup-node` with the `node-version` 16 with `cache` enabled for all `npm` packages, so it can run faster next time it runs, install all dependencies with `npm ci` command and finally generate the report with `npm run linter:report` command and execute an upload action to the CodeQL with the result.

 ```yaml
 # code-scanning.yml